tc39/notes/meetings/2024-10/october-08.md

 YSV: JSSugar is looking at one facet of the problem, which is the syntax side.
 But more broadly, how are we introducing new things into the language?
 How we benefit things in the I think beiges, I call it a waiting room for features.
 Developers can start using the feature.
 And we can get data about how the feature is being used, we have the rigor and dedication to backwards capability.
 And basically, the same way we do things.
 I still have more time to bring this proposal to committee and once it’s ready, this is something we can also discuss.
 But just to make it really clear.
 JSSugar is not intended to solve the entire scope of the problem statement we presented.
 There’s room for others to bring their suggestions.
 This isn’t the only way to approach this problem

 NRO: Yeah.
-You mentioned that JSSugar has to be designed, keeping in mind lack of experience and making sure that work with the maps.
+You mentioned that JSSugar has to be designed, keeping in mind lack of experience and making sure that work with the source maps.
 There’s very far from being something that can be transpiled.
 Like we don’t know yet—like in which to improve because there’s so many.
 We need a little bit of time.
 I don’t know what your ideal timeline here would be, but I don’t think we can answer any time soon, if you want this JSSugar, JS 0 to be from developers

 SYG: I would say Yulia’s topic may be directly related to this.
 I will let her go